 I don't know one person who chooses patient advocacy as a career path.
 Most always, it chooses you.

-I'm an example.
-Blessed for decades with a healthy family, I was blissfully ignorant of how an illness or event can change your life forever.
 As a television news and medical reporter for more than 20 years I'd interviewed many people with medical challenges.
 But my true "medical awakening" came in 2005, when my then-healthy father fell down the stairs and needed surgery on his neck.
 The surgery went well, but complications, including an infection, would eventually take his life six months later.
 As dad's only daughter I'd assigned myself the job of watching out for him in the hospital.
 His death ultimately sent my life along a new path: I wanted to help other families have more informed medical experiences.

 I couldn't know at the time that everything I'd learned would be called upon in 2012, when our then-26-year-old daughter was diagnosed with Guillain-Barre Syndrome, a paralyzing nerve disorder that can be fatal.
 The experience left me humbly grateful for her medical team, whose skills and training, along with the wonders of modern medicine, brought our daughter back to us.
 It also reinforced my conviction that we're all enriched, in ways we can't imagine, when clinicians, patients and families "see" each other as valued partners..